 Over time, wool balls may pill and pick up loose threads, which shows they are working hard.
 This will happen faster when your drying coarser fabrics.
 An occasional trim with scissors will keep them looking sharp.

 If your wool ball gets dirty, simply wash them in the next load.
 If they come out of the wash a bit squished, just reshape them with your hands while they’re still damp.
 If you wash them in hot water, you may notice your wool balls become even tighter, making them even more pilling-resistant.

 Wool dryer balls are biodegradable, so once they’ve run their course, they can be buried in a garden or a flower pot.
 As the wool decomposes, nutrients are added to the soil and help retain soil moisture.
 Alternatively, hang them in a tree and watch birds collect the wool to build their nests.

 Other Fun Ideas for Using Wool Balls

-They make great pet toys, your dog or cat will thank you.
-We were asked to make them for the Orangutans at The Toronto Zoo.
+They make great pet toys for dogs and cats.
+Fun fact: we were asked to make them for the Orangutans at The Toronto Zoo!

 Learn to juggle and join the Circus.